ezrafayet/golang-monorepo/README.md

 # Golang-monorepo

-Golang-monorepo is a basic monorepo for self-education, featuring Go services and shared libraries.
-It doesn't use a monorepo "framework" (NX or Bazel).
-It was proven to be good enough for small to medium projects.
+A basic monorepo featuring Go services and shared libraries that proved to be good enough for small to medium projects.

 # Quick Start